Ajatt-Tools/videoclip/README.md

 # videoclip
 Easily create video and audio clips with mpv in a few keypresses.
-Videoclips are saved as `.mp4`.
+Videoclips are saved as `.mp4` or `.webm`.
 ![screenshot](https://user-images.githubusercontent.com/69171671/92329784-683ff900-f059-11ea-9514-e8718e42dd5a.jpg)

 ## Installation